 research

-Emily’s dissertation centers the afterlives of the Cambodian Genocide.
-She turns to film and narrative representation to excavate the cultural, legal, and aesthetic processes by which events of mass violence become unified and mobile political objects negotiated by those living in their wakes.
-Her research has received support from the UMN Interdisciplinary Doctoral Fellowship and the Institute for Advanced Studies, the Harold Leonard Film Fellowship, the UMN Community of Scholars Program, the Social Science Research Council, and the College of Liberal Arts at UMN.
-At the University of Minnesota she works closely with the Critical Race and Ethnic Studies writing group for graduate students of color and Indigenous graduate students as well as Bodies that Haunt: Rethinking the Political Economy of Death, a writing collective working toward an edited volume on the global traffic in aesthetics and desire around racialized death.
+My main project centers the afterlives of the Cambodian Genocide.
+I turn to film and narrative representation to excavate the cultural, legal, and aesthetic processes by which events of mass violence become unified and mobile political objects negotiated by those living in their wakes.
+My research has received generous support from the Center for Khmer Studies, the Pembroke Center for Teaching and Research on Women at Brown University, the Social Science Research Council, the Institute for Advanced Study, a UMN Interdisciplinary Doctoral Fellowship, a Harold Leonard Film Fellowship, the UMN Community of Scholars Program, and a College of Liberal Arts Graduate Fellowship among other interdisciplinary centers and awards.
+At the University of Minnesota I worked closely with the Gender Women Sexuality Studies Department, the Asian American Studies Program, the Critical Race and Ethnic Studies writing group for graduate students of color and Indigenous graduate students, as well as Bodies that Haunt: Rethinking the Political Economy of Death, a writing collective working toward a special issue on the global traffic in aesthetics and desire around racialized death and haunting methodologies.

 Publications